How Elites Use the Term Misinformation as a Form of Censorship

 The Financial Conflict of Major Media

 Major establishment media entities count pharmaceutical companies as major advertisers.
-Yet, when they cover health and medical topics, these media entities do not disclose their financial bias, and very rarely cover how poorly pharmaceutical companies behave and how corrupt they are.
-As I cover in the article The Pfizer and Moderna Exaggerating the Effectiveness of Their Corona Virus Vaccines, It was stocking to find out how little of the dark side of Moderna was communicated through to the public, even though they are one of the major pharmaceutical/biotech companies promising a vaccine.
+Yet, when they cover health and medical topics, these media entities do not disclose their financial bias and rarely cover how poorly pharmaceutical companies behave and how corrupt they are.
+As I cover in the article The Pfizer and Moderna Exaggerating the Effectiveness of Their Corona Virus Vaccines, It was stocking to find out how little of the dark side of Moderna was communicated to the public, even though they are one of the significant pharmaceutical/biotech companies promising a vaccine.
 Major media entities want to a.) be considered the unquestioned truth on all topics, b.) do not want anyone known, and refuse to share their financial conflicts of interest.

 When is False Information Misinformation?

-Companies from Microsoft, Oracle, SAP, and many others habitually provide false information to their customers.
-As we cover in the article How Facebook is Constantly Lying About its Surveillance of Users, Yet, again, it is not called misinformation, if it is spread by a major corporation.
 In fact, in addition to being promulgated by the company, those that make money from any of these companies will come out of the woodwork to defend any lie, including business leaders that even claim fake PhDs, as we cover in the article Does SAP’s Hasso Plattner Have a Ph.D.?

 Gartner & JD Power Only Provide Accurate Information?